dimitri-yatsenko/datajoint-book/book/00-preface.md

 In the fall of 2009, while I was a graduate student at Baylor College of Medicine (BCM), I started thinking about how database programming could be customized for scientific research.
 I wanted to create a database system that could naturally reflect the complexities of a scientific study and be easy for a research team to use.
 This led me to develop the first version of DataJoint for MATLAB, which I used in my neurophysiology experiments.

 ### Early Work at BCM
-I was part of Dr. Andreas S. Tolias's new lab in BCM's Department of Neuroscience in 2008.
+I was part of Dr. Andreas Tolias's new lab in BCM's Department of Neuroscience in 2008.
 The lab was focused on managing the complex data from neurophysiology experiments.
 A group of students and postdocs, including Alex Ecker, Philipp Berens, Andreas Hoenselaar, and R. James Cotton, had already started a MATLAB-based library called "Steinbruch," which used MySQL to link data through computational dependencies.

 My goal was to design a database system based on strong principles, with a focus on data integrity and reliable transaction processing.
 I noticed that mainstream database models lacked computational dependencies, so I created DataJoint to fill that gap.